marigold-dev/deku/README.md

 esy x http_server $data_directory
 ```

+There's a `.tmuxinator.yml` that can be used to open pre-configured tmux screen with multiple instances of the node running, for convenience.

 ##### Testing the node - producing a block

   To see the chain in action, blocks can be produced by hand with the following steps